Not all cotton is equal. That’s a fact.

 So what is Egyptian cotton?
 Let us explain:

-Where Does Egyptian Cotton Bedding Come From?
+Where is Egyptian Cotton Grown?

 Umm, that would be Egypt right?
 Well, in the main you’d be correct, but it’s widely known in the bedding industry that cotton labelled as ‘Egyptian’ is often not quite what it seems.